azuredevcollege/aidevcollege/day2/CognitiveSearch/CognitiveSearch.md

 Required elements of an index include a name, a fields collection, and a key.
 The fields collection defines the structure of a _document_.
 Each field has a name, type, and attributes that determine how the field is used (for example, whether it is full-text searchable, filterable, or retrievable in search results).
 Within an index, one of the fields of type `Edm.String` must be designated as the _key_ for document identity.

-This index is named "hotels-quickstart" and has the field definitions you see below.
+Next, we will create an index named "hotels-quickstart", which has the field definitions you see below.
 It's a subset of a larger [Hotels index](https://github.com/Azure-Samples/azure-search-sample-data/blob/master/hotels/Hotels_IndexDefinition.JSON) used in other walkthroughs.
 We trimmed it in this quickstart for brevity.

 1. In the next cell, paste the following example into a cell to provide the schema.